ScottLogic/blog/_posts/2023-11-29-conscientious-consumption-accurately-measuring-the-energy-consumption-of-hardware.md

 # Testing some of this out

 As mentioned earlier, I now have a power monitor set up to track my daily usage.
 This allowed me to get some actual figures to use for idle and maximum power values.
-With my fully charged Windows laptop plugged into the device, the lowest observed power with the device awake was around 10 Watts.
+With my fully charged Windows laptop plugged into the device, the lowest observed power with the device awake was around **10 Watts**.
 I then used a simple Java app, which would do some intense calculations in parallel that took the CPU utilization up to 100% for around 60 seconds.
-During this period the peak power draw was around 48 Watts.
+During this period the peak power draw was around **48 Watts**.

 The meter itself wasn’t accurate enough to capture a difference in such a short test, only showing consumed kilowatt hours to a maximum of 3 decimal points.
-But using the time and power observed would give a theoretical maximum of 48W x 60s = 2880 Joules.
-RAPL reported around 1800 Joules used during this period, which may be a lot less but is missing the additional overhead of the laptop’s display.
-Using some additional monitoring code, I recorded the current CPU load to estimate power and came up with a figure between 2500 – 2700 Joules.
+But using the time and power observed would give a theoretical maximum of **48W x 60s = 2880 Joules**.
+RAPL reported around **1800 Joules** used during this period, which may be a lot less but is missing the additional overhead of the laptop’s display.
+Using some additional monitoring code, I recorded the current CPU load to estimate power and came up with a figure between **2500 – 2700 Joules**.

 While my own figure got a little closer in theory, there was more variance in my calculation compared to the RAPL output.
 This is something that would require further investigation in more ideal circumstances - a Windows laptop is going to have a lot going on in the background that you probably can’t control, like virus scanners etc. A pure Linux desktop would probably be more of a fair comparison to exclude the power draw of the display amongst other things.